 Figure 5.3: STI-PA Roles and Functional Interfaces

 ATIS-1000092 extends the SHAKEN PKI framework and Trust model to include Subordinate CAs (STI-SCAs) that issue delegate certificates to VoIP entities.
-An SPC token with the CA boolean equal to “true” is required in order to obtain a certificate for an SP to use an STI-SCA to issue delegate certificates.
-As with the STI-GA policy applied by the STI-PA in determining who is qualified to obtain an SPC token authorizing the SP to obtain STI certificates, the STI-PA will apply and enforce any policies set by the STI-GA for authorizing an SP to obtain an SPC token authorizing the SP to establish an STI-SCA to issue delegate certificates.
+An SPC token with the CA boolean equal to “true” is required in order to obtain a certificate for an an STI Participant to use an STI-SCA to issue delegate certificates.
+As with the STI-GA policy applied by the STI-PA in determining who is qualified to obtain an SPC token authorizing the STI Participant to obtain STI certificates, the STI-PA will apply and enforce any policies set by the STI-GA for authorizing an STI Participant to obtain an SPC token authorizing the STI Participant to establish an STI-SCA to issue delegate certificates.

 The addition of an SCA extends the SHAKEN PKI and Trust model per the following diagram:

 As described in [ATIS-1000092], the delegate end entity certificates issued by the STI-SCA contain TNAuthLists that include TNs and not an SPC as is the case for STI certificates.
 The use of the TNs by the VoIP entity is vetted by the TNSP and the authorization for the VoIP entity to be issued delegate end entity certificates is implicit based on this vetting.
 Whether additional criteria for authorization is imposed by the STI-GA is outside the scope of this document.
-However, such policies should consider that with this model, the STI-PA is effectively delegating authorization of the entities who can obtain certificates in the SHAKEN ecosystem to the SP that has been approved to participate in the ecosystem.
+However, such policies should consider that with this model, the STI-PA is effectively delegating authorization of the entities who can obtain certificates in the SHAKEN ecosystem to the STI Participant that has been approved to participate in the ecosystem.

 As well as issuing delegate end entity certificates, an STI-SCA can also issue a CA certificate that establishes a VoIP Entity Subordinate Certificate Authority (V-SCA) on behalf of the VoIP entity (referred to as a V-SCA delegate certificate).
 The V-SCA can also establish a subordinate delegate V-SCA.